abhinayauppari24/Music-Player/README.md

 # Music-Player
+## Simpli Music Player 🎵

+A simple music player built using **Python, Tkinter, and Pygame**.

-# 1. Files to Include in Your Git Repository
+## Files to Include in Your Git Repository
 Must-Have Files
 ✅ musicplayer.py (Your Python script)
 ✅ README.md (Project description & setup instructions)
 ✅ logo.png, play1.png, pause1.png, stop1.png, volume.png, menu.png (Images used in your GUI)
 ✅ aa1.gif (Animated GIF used in the UI)

-# Simpli Music Player 🎵

-A simple music player built using **Python, Tkinter, and Pygame**.

 ## Features
 ✅ Play, Pause, Stop music